-A grade of C or higher is required to pass all AOM/CCHM courses.
-Students entering the BS/ MS program as undergraduates are required to maintain a minimum GPA of 2.75 for the first year of their studies, regardless of credits.
+A grade of C or higher is required to pass all AOM/ CCHM courses.
+Students entering the BS/MS program as undergraduates are required to maintain a minimum GPA of 2.75 for the first year of their studies, regardless of credits.
 Starting with the second academic year, undergraduate students are required to maintain a minimum GPA of 3.0.
 Students entering the master's program as graduate students or entering the Certificate in Chinese Herbal Medicine (CCHM) must maintain a minimum of a 3.0 GPA to be in good academic standing.
+A grade of D+, D, D- or F indicates failure to meet the minimum level of competency for learning objectives or core competencies.
+A student who receives a failure in a required course, lab, clinic shift or internship must repeat that course, lab, clinic or internship.
 Academic sanctions occur when the quarterly or cumulative GPA drops below the minimum level or when a student receives PC, D or F grades.
 Students with a quarterly GPA below the minimum will be placed on academic warning status.
 Students who receive a PC, D or F in any one quarter, regardless of GPA, may be placed on probation status.
 Academic tutoring and support is available to assist students to return to good academic standing.

-Students accepted into the Master of Science in Acupuncture (MSA) program must complete a total of 157.51 quarter credits with a minimum of 101 quarter credits in residence at Bastyr University.
+Students accepted into the Master of Science in Acupuncture (MSA) program must complete a total of 140 quarter credits with a minimum of 93 quarter credits in residence at Bastyr University.
 Students must maintain a minimum 3.0 GPA.

-Students accepted into the Master of Science in Acupuncture and Oriental Medicine (MSAOM) program must complete a total of 219.01 quarter credits with a minimum of 144 quarter credits in residence at Bastyr University.
+Students accepted into the Master of Science in Acupuncture and Oriental Medicine (MSAOM) program must complete a total of 202 quarter credits with a minimum of 134.5 quarter credits in residence at Bastyr University.
 Students must maintain a minimum 3.0 GPA.

 Students earning the MSA must complete their degree requirements within four years and MSAOM within six years, including any credits completed as a bachelor's student and applied toward the master's.
 Students must complete at least two-thirds of their credits in residence at Bastyr University.

-The Certificate in Chinese Herbal Medicine (CCHM) program has a total of 62 required credits of coursework and clinical training.
-To earn the certificate, at least 41 credits must be completed in residence.
+The Certificate in Chinese Herbal Medicine (CCHM) program has a total of 59 required credits of coursework and clinical training.
+To earn the certificate, at least 39 credits must be completed in residence.
 To maintain good academic standing, students in the CCHM program must maintain a term and/or cumulative GPA of 3.0 or better.
-The CCHM is a graduate course of study and, as such, follows the grading policies of the Department of AOM degree programs.
+The CCHM is a graduate course of study and, as such, follows the grading policies of the Department of AEAM degree programs.

-Students accepted into the combined Bachelor/ Master of Science degree program receive their bachelor's degree upon graduation from the master's program.
-If a student voluntarily or involuntarily leaves the program prior to completion of the master's, she/he may be eligible for a bachelor's degree if the student has a combined upper and lower division quarter credit total of 180 credits (specific course requirements also apply.
+Students accepted into the combined Bachelor/Master of Science degree program receive their bachelor's degree upon graduation from the master's program.
+If a student voluntarily or involuntarily leaves the program prior to completion of the master's, she/he may be eligible for a bachelor's degree if the student has a combined upper and lower division quarter credit total of 180 credits.
+(Specific course requirements also apply.
 See the dean for further information.)
 Furthermore, a student must have a minimum of 45 quarter credits in residence at Bastyr University.